Ahmedabad Gujarat, India Travel Guide

 Gota and other fried snacks are very sought-after during the wet season.

-These flatbreads with fenugreek are excellent for travel due to their shelf life.
+These flatbreads with fenugreek are perfect for travel owing to their shelf life.

 Many traditional Indian flatbreads contain gluten.
 Rice-based dishes (plain rice, dosa, idli) and some chickpea flour snacks (dhokla, fafda) are naturally gluten-free.

-Always inquire about ingredients, as cross-contamination can occur.
+Always ask about ingredients, as cross-contamination can occur.

 Inform staff about specific allergies.
 Carrying translation cards can assist in conveying your dietary restrictions clearly.